Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Introduction

 In the following, we give a concise overview of the structure of this paper.
-We first give an overview of the required preliminaries in Section \ref{sec:preliminaries}.
-In particular, we cover the fundamentals of propositional logic and inconsistency measurement, and we define the different inconsistency measures considered in this work.
+We first provide the required preliminaries on inconsistency measurement in Section \ref{sec:preliminaries}.
 Sections \ref{sec:sat} and \ref{sec:asp} comprise detailed descriptions of our SAT-based and, respectively, ASP-based algorithms.
-The correctness proofs for each of these approaches are provided in \ref{app:proofs}.
 Section \ref{sec:evaluation} encompasses an evaluation, in which we compare the SAT-based and the ASP-based approaches with each other, and additionally, we draw a comparison with the naive baseline methods.
-In \ref{app:data}, we provide additional visualizations of our runtime results, as well as numbers on cumulative runtimes and timeouts, and histograms over the measured inconsistency values for each measure and data set.
 Section \ref{sec:conclusion} concludes this work by providing a brief summary of our results, as well as an overview of possible future work.